DeloitteAU/rhythm-ui/components/RuiBreadcrumbs/readme.md

 ```

 ## Breadcrumb Truncation
-By default, the max amount of crumbs that can display before truncation is 7.
+By default, all crumbs given will display.
 If you wish to modify this value, you can set a max amount of crumbs to display before truncation via the `max-crumbs` attribute.

 ```html preview
 <rui-breadcrumbs max-crumbs="3">